-Weapon possession charges come about when you commit a crime or are arrested with a weapon on you.
+Weapon possession charges come about when you commit a crime or are under arrest with a weapon on you.
 Weapon possession includes knives, explosives, guns, and many other weapons.
-If you’re stopped by the cops, and they find a weapon on you, you could get charged with weapon possession.
+If the cops stop you, and you have a weapon, you could get charged with weapon possession.

 What Are Some Charges in New York?